At first whiff

-By the extraordinary whiff wafting through the car as I drove home with several pounds of Dean's Beans, I knew this was not going to be any ordinary coffee.
-It all began when a lovely member of my church coordinated a "buy fair trade coffee" movement – providing members the opportunity to purchase organic, fair trade coffee for the same price as conventional brands at the grocery store.
-Obviously, I couldn't resist the chance to explore a new caffeinated horizon.
+By the extraordinary scent wafting through the car as I drove home with several pounds of Dean's Beans, I knew this was not going to be ordinary coffee.
+It all began when a lovely member of my church coordinated a "buy fair trade coffee" movement.
+In effect providing members the opportunity to purchase organic, fair trade coffee for the same price as conventional.
+I couldn't resist the chance to explore a new caffeinated horizon.

 Until now, I'd only understood the fundamental human rights purpose of fair trade.
-But thanks to my four bags of coffee (and a lot of reading) I understand the fair trade purpose, who certifies it, and even the latest arguments over it.
-According to Fairtrade International, an association of 25 organizations worldwide, fair trade practices include fair wages (more than the applicable minimum wage), no child and forced labor, small-scale requirements, prices set to cover the cost of sustainable systems and support of collective bargaining.
+But thanks to my four bags of coffee (and a lot of reading), I now understand the fair trade purpose.
+Like who certifies it, and even the latest arguments over it.
+According to Fairtrade International, an association of 25 organizations worldwide, fair trade practices include fair wages (more than minimum wage), no child or forced labor, small-scale requirements, and prices set to support sustainable agricultural systems and collective bargaining.
+WHOA.
+I know.
+I'll give you minute.

-Ultimately, it boils down to a few regional and international organizations (see below) that promote fair trade and offer third-party certification for producers.
-It's up to the consumer to determine if what a particular certifying organization defines as fair trade is fair enough for them.
+Ultimately, it boils down to a few regional and international organizations (below), that promote fair trade and offer third-party certification.
+It's up to you the consumer to determine if what a particular certifying organization defines as fair trade is fair enough for you.
+Heavy, I feel you.

 So I've decided to approach fair trade the way I approach organics.
 Not in strictly buying only organic products, but by seeking out specific ones with a greater overall impact, such as thin-skinned fruits and earth-friendly cleaning supplies.
-I believe these few choices help send a message to the market, and that purchasing even a small number of fair trade products can do the same.
+Even by making a few fair trade choices, you can send a message to the market.
 And consuming fair trade makes me feel better about life in general.
 Even when I pair my morning Moka Java with a very indulgent, and no doubt fattening, croissant.
 I knew this was no ordinary coffee.